-There are very many ‘waterproofing’ admixtures on the market world-wide that can be added to the concrete at mixing intended to achieve enhanced resistance to water migration.
-Across the range of products there are many common features and differences.
-The promotion of these systems through the pages of this journal and elsewhere, often come with attractive claims for performance, ease of use and back-up ‘warranties’.
+There are very many ‘waterproofing’ admixtures on the market worldwide that can be added to the concrete at mixing intended to achieve enhanced resistance to water migration.
+Across the range of products, there are many common features and differences.
+The promotion of these systems through the pages of this journal and elsewhere, often comes with attractive claims for performance, ease of use and backup ‘warranties’.

 Although the different products may claim different composition and or mode of action – pore-lining repellency, crystal forming pore blocking, organic pore plugging under pressure – the presentation of claims, technical back-up, warranties have much in common across the majority of the products offered.